Identifying faulty edges in resistive electrical networks: Effective resistance values for k-partite graphs

 where

 Given these block matrix forms, we can calculate effective resistance values using the expressions in Theorem~\ref{thm:eff-res-change}.

 \begin{lemma} Given a measurement $(r,s)$ on a $k$-partite graph, suppose we alter the resistance value on edge $(a,b)$.
 The new effective resistance will be $R'_{rs} = R_{rs} - \Delta$, where $R_{rs}$ is the effective resistance with no alterations and $\Delta$ is a value obtained from Table~\ref{table:k_part-diff-part} or Table~\ref{table:k_part-same-part}, depending on which partitions contain $r,s,a, \text{and } b$.
 Table~\ref{table:k_part-same-part} shows the values when the measurement endpoints $r \text{ and } s$ are in the same partition and Table~\ref{table:k_part-diff-part} shows the values when they are not.
-Each table displays the different possible cases according to the partitions that contain $a \text{ and } b$, and the two cases of having the altered resistance values on the edge $(a,b)$ go to 0 or to $+\infty$.
+Each table displays the different possible cases according to the partitions that contain $a \text{ and } b$, and the two cases of having the altered resistance values on the edge $(a,b)$ go to 0 or to $+\infty$ (indicated in the first column of the table).

 We use the following notation to help aid in displaying the expressions: for every $q \in \{1, \ldots k\}$, define

 \end{lemma}